Help Mom Build Wealth for Mother’s Day

 Mother’s Day is just a few days away.
-If you haven’t already done so by now (and you know you should have), you’ve already purchased a nice gift, along with the bouquet of flowers, candy and cards designed to express in one day the person many of us take for granted during most of the other 364 days of the year.
+If you haven’t already done so by now (and you know you should have), you’re about to purchase a nice gift, along with the bouquet of flowers, candy and cards designed to express in one day all the love you have for the person many of us take for granted during most of the other 364 days of the year.
 That’s okay.
 Most will appreciate the gifts and will love you just the same.
 That said, cards are eventually discarded (or stored away in the limbo of attics and basements), candy is eaten (most of it by you, likely as not) and flowers will wilt and die.
 (Please tell me you didn’t buy plastic ones.)

 As for the gifts, Mom will likely be thrilled with the clothes, shoes, jewelry and night out at that fancy restaurant you have planned for her.
 (You’re not really going to let her cook, are you?)
 However, your mother has probably spent your entire life investing in you.
 Mother’s Day is a great time to return the favor, by thinking of gifts that will not just celebrate her for the day, but that will literally enrich her life.
-Since today is Wealth For Life Wednesday at BlackEnterprise.com, here are a few of my suggestions for gifts to help Mom build wealth for Mother’s Day:
+Here are a few of my suggestions for gifts to help Mom build wealth for Mother’s Day:

 Pay her bills.
 You’ve been running up her bills most of your life (she was right, you don’t own the electric company).
 How about you paying all of her bills—including the rent or mortgage, utilities, and even her credit card payments—for the month of May?
 If this is too much to handle on your own, recruit your siblings and others who love your momma as if she were their own to chip in.
 Or pick the biggest monthly bill, and pay that.
 Or pick a credit card and pay down the entire balance.
 Whatever you can imagine and your budget can handle.
 Six months from now, what do you think she’ll find to be the more memorable gift?